-Previous reports of the association between BMI and major bleeding in patients with AF were controversial.
-In the ARISTOTLE trial, overweight patients showed a marginally lower risk of major bleeding than normal BMI group, whereas no statistically significant difference between normal and obese patients [13].
+Previous reports of the association between BMI and major bleeding in patients with AF have been controversial.
+In the ARISTOTLE trial, overweight patients showed a marginally lower risk of major bleeding than normal BMI group, whereas no statistically significant difference was evident between normal and obese patients [13].
 In the ENGAGE AF-TIMI 48 trial, only BMI ≥35 kg/m2 was associated with a higher risk of major or clinically relevant non-major bleeding and there was no association between BMI categories and any bleeding [15].
 In contrast, underweight was associated with an increased risk of major bleeding in a small retrospective Asian cohort with AF receiving NOACs [19].
 In patients with AF receiving either warfarin or NOACs, being more underweight (<50 kg) was associated with a higher incidence of major bleeding [24].
 Our study patients did not include extremely obese patients; thus, it was not conclusive whether extremely obese increased the risk of major bleeding in anticoagulated patients with AF in our study.

-Our study showed that there was no significant association between BMI and incidence of ICH.
-For the hospitalization for GI bleeding and major bleeding, we found that being overweight or obese might have a protective effect as in line with a previous meta-analysis [30].
-From the results of previous studies and our study, there was no consistent and strong relationship between BMI and the incidence of major bleeding.
-In anticoagulated patients with AF, the type and dosing of anticoagulants might also play an important role in bleeding events.
+Our study has shown no significant association between BMI and the incidence of ICH.
+For the hospitalization for GI bleeding and major bleeding, we found that being overweight or obese might have a protective effect, consistent with a previous meta-analysis [30].
+From the results of previous studies and our study, there was no consistent or strong relationship between BMI and the incidence of major bleeding.
+In anticoagulated patients with AF, the type and dosing of anticoagulants might also play a more important role in determining bleeding events.

 Although the comparison between warfarin and NOAC was not the primary purpose of this study, there were consistent trends of the benefit of NOAC over warfarin across different BMI categories.
 For the composite clinical outcomes, a significant treatment benefit of NOACs was observed in patients with normal BMI and overweight, consistently with a previous study [30].